 There’s more to gifting 101 than what meets the eye, don’t make things harder on yourself by waiting until the last minute to do it.
-A successful, well-thought-out gift has a few steps to it, from picking a gift, determining whose involved in it, figuring out a budget, ordering the gift, gift-wrapping, and delivering it.
+A successful, well-thought-out gift has a few steps to it, from picking a gift, determining who’s involved in it, figuring out a budget, ordering the gift, gift-wrapping, and delivering it.

 If you’re using Presently for a group gift, make sure you start a few weeks in advance.
 Giving the participants ample time to contribute is key to getting as many loved ones to participate as possible.
 We all have such busy day-to-day lives, so to keep the celebration from falling to the wayside, some nice reminders out to the contributors.
 If organized on Presently, provide contributors’ emails and we’ll send the reminders so you don’t have to.

 Do: Research the person you’re gifting for

-We’ve all had our fair share of receiving mediocre gifts that either get returned, regifted or left in the corner of your house only to collect dust.
+We’ve all had our fair share of receiving mediocre gifts that either get returned, regifted or left in the corner of our house only to collect dust.
 On the flip side, we’re also guilty of getting someone that last-minute pair of socks or Venmo payment!
 Instead, show the person you truly care about by selecting gifts that appeal to their tastes and preferences.

 Some gifting 101 questions to ask yourself: what are their hobbies?
 What have they been talking about recently?
 What might they already own?
 Get to know a person’s hobbies, interests, and lifestyle.
 Ask their friends if they’ve sent them any hints via social media, ask their family if they’ve mentioned something in passing, or ask their coworkers what they complain about the most and pick a gift that helps alleviate that frustration.
 Unless it’s a surprise, don’t be afraid to ask them directly!
 You could let them know you’re thinking of their birthday and see if there’s anything they are wishing for.

 Don’t: Limit yourself to material gifts